Sergiorioss524/assigment/README.md

 ## Whats Missing?

-To display my abilities i thoought of transformings this project into a small SaaS where travels can save nice spots in the cities and share a brief description with pictures., consider the following enhancements:
+To display my abilities i thoought of transformings this project into a small SaaS where travels can save nice spots in the cities and share a brief description with pictures, consider the following enhancements:

 **Component Libraries:**